 Wax is made by bees to store honey and pollen and to raise brood.
 When honey is harvested, beeswax is a byproduct.
 Baviaanskloof Heuning “recycles” wax from independent beekeepers, superheating, straining and cleaning this wax before combining it with wax from their own hives.
 Most of this recycled wax is pressed into foundation sheets for use by local beekeepers.

 The high demand for locally-produced beeswax led to our collaboration with Baviaanskloof Heuning.
 This project is still in the experimental phase: while not yet fully traceable, we are exploring the creation of a more traceable model.
-We are also in the process of testing to determine any trace levels of agrochemicals present in this beeswax.
-We will publish these details here and document our experiment and findings in a longer article soon.
-In the meantime, please contact us with feedback or questions - hearing from customers is key to this experiment!
+We are also in the process of testing to determine trace levels of agrochemicals present in this beeswax.
+Details documenting our experiment and findings are available here.
+Please contact us with feedback or questions - hearing from customers is key to this experiment!

 Country of origin: